jbms/sphinx-immaterial/docs/code_annotations.rst

     excluded when using the "copy to clipboard" button for an annotated `code-block`; the annotated comments' text will still be copied (if not `Hiding the annotated comment`_).

-    :throws: A `ValueError` will be raised if the given list is not recognized as an :duref:`enumerated list <enumerated-lists>`.
+    An error will be shown in the build log if the given list is not recognized as an :duref:`enumerated list <enumerated-lists>`.

     .. note::
         When using this directive the :python:`"content.code.annotate"` does not need to be